 4. Ballpoint pen drawing in a book

-Once I purchased this old book from antique shop for special project I was working on with my classmate for school where we needed 2 pages from the book.
+Once I purchased this old book from an antique shop for a special project I was working on with my classmate for a school where we needed 2 pages from the book.
 I kept the rest and used it as a sketchbook.
-I apologize for every book lover, I am one too and I would never hurt book like this, but this book was dead long before I decided to draw on it.
+I apologize for every book lover, I am one too and I would never hurt a book like this, but this book was dead long before I decided to draw on it.

 Then I put it in my library and never drew to it anymore.